Hua Luogeng: Early middle years (1936–1950)

-While at Cambridge University, Hua worked on applying the Hardy–Littlewood circle method towards problems in number theory.
-He produced seminal work on Waring's problem, which would establish his reputation within the international math community.
-In 1938, after the full outbreak of the Second Sino-Japanese War, Hua chose to return to China to Tsinghua, where he was appointed full professor despite not having any degree.
+At Cambridge University, Hua worked on applying the Hardy–Littlewood circle method to problems in number theory.
+He produced seminal work on Waring's problem, which established his reputation in the international math community.
+In 1938, after the full outbreak of the Second Sino-Japanese War, Hua returned to China to Tsinghua, where he was appointed full professor despite having no degree.
 At the time, with vast areas of China under Japanese occupation, Tsinghua University, Peking University, and Nankai University had merged into the Southwest Associated University in Kunming, capital of the southern province Yunnan.
 In spite of the hardships of poverty, enemy bombings, and relative academic isolation from the rest of the world, Hua continued to produce first-rate mathematics.
 During his eight years there, Hua studied Vinogradov's seminal method of estimating trigonometric sums and reformulated it in sharper form, in what is now known universally as Vinogradov's mean value theorem.
-This famous result is central to improved versions of the Hilbert–Waring theorem, and has important applications to the study of the Riemann zeta function.
-Hua wrote up this work in a booklet titled Additive Theory of Prime Numbers that was accepted for publication in Russia as early as 1940, but owing to the war, did not appear in expanded form until 1947 as a monograph of the Steklov Institute.
-In the closing years of the Kunming period, Hua turned his interests to algebra and analysis towards which he soon began to make original contributions.
+This result is central to improved versions of the Hilbert–Waring theorem, and has important applications to the study of the Riemann zeta function.
+Hua wrote up this work in his booklet Additive Theory of Prime Numbers, which was accepted for publication in Russia as early as 1940, but, owing to the war, did not appear in expanded form until 1947 as a monograph of the Steklov Institute.
+In the closing years of the Kunming period, Hua turned to algebra and analysis, to which he soon began to make original contributions.

-After the war, Hua spent three months in the Soviet Union in the spring of 1946, at Ivan Vinogradov's invitation, following which Hua departed for Institute for Advanced Study in Princeton University.
-At Princeton, Hua worked on matrix theory, functions of several complex variables, and group theory.
-At this time civil war was raging in China and it was not easy to travel, and for "convenience of travel," the Chinese authorities had assigned Hua the rank of general in his passport.
+After the war, Hua spent three months in the Soviet Union in the spring of 1946, at Ivan Vinogradov's invitation, after which he departed for the Institute for Advanced Study in Princeton, New Jersey.
+There, Hua worked on matrix theory, functions of several complex variables, and group theory.
+At this time civil war was raging in China and it was not easy to travel, and for "convenience of travel," the Chinese authorities assigned Hua the rank of general in his passport.

-In the spring of 1948, Hua accepted appointment as full professor at the University of Illinois Urbana–Champaign.
-However, his stay in Illinois was far too brief.
-In October 1949, the People's Republic of China was established, and Hua, wanting to be part of a new epoch, decided to return to China with his wife and kids, despite having settled comfortably in the United States.
+In the spring of 1948, Hua accepted appointment as full professor at the University of Illinois Urbana–Champaign, but his stay in Illinois was brief.
+In October 1949, the People's Republic of China was established, and Hua, wanting to be part of a new epoch, returned to China with his wife and children, despite having comfortably settled in the United States.